 Often, when Denise was three years old, a police officer would bring her home in the back of a squad car, alongside the family's puppy.
 She would take advantage of a moment of maternal distraction and walk the dog down their quiet, suburban street to the corner store.
 Her adventures were cut short by the same kindly police officer.

 Denise may have found amusement in those police rides down the block.
-Even as a toddler—with close-cropped hair, chubby cheeks, and a little round belly—she found humor in everything, and laughed frequently.
+Even as a toddler—with close-cropped hair, chubby cheeks, and a little round belly—she found humour in everything, and laughed frequently.

 "Right from the belly," Amy says of her daughter's mirth.